/ For pool service owners · 8-minute read

 Your pool service website should be booking jobs.
 Most don't.

-We spent weeks reverse-engineering the pool service websites that book 50+ jobs a month — Poolwerx, Pool Troopers, Pinch A Penny, ASP — and the small operators outranking them in their suburbs.
-This is what they all do that the average pool website doesn't.
-And what it would mean if your site did the same.
+I spent a few weeks reverse-engineering the pool service websites that book 50+ jobs a month.
+Poolwerx, Pool Troopers, Pinch A Penny, ASP, and the small operators outranking them in their own suburbs.
+This is what they all do that the average pool site doesn't.
+And what it'd mean if your site did the same.

 / The problem